synigopulse/oneapi/README.md

 using Swashbuckle.AspNetCore.SwaggerGen;
 using Synigo.OneApi.Core.WebApi;

-public class Startup : BaseStartup // inherit this one {
+public class Startup : BaseStartup // Inherit from this one.
+{
     public Startup(IConfiguration configuration) : base(configuration)
     {

     }

-    // If you want to add Swagger documentation to your API
+    // If you want to add Swagger documentation to your API you can
-    // You can override ConfigureSwaggerGen and and configure it here... protected override void ConfigureSwaggerGen(SwaggerGenOptions options)
+    // override ConfigureSwaggerGen and configure it here. protected override void ConfigureSwaggerGen(SwaggerGenOptions options)
     {
         base.ConfigureSwaggerGen(options);
         options.EnableAnnotations();
     }

-    // If you have any other Dependencies to register, you can override
+    // If you have any other dependencies to register, you can override
+    // this method.
-    // This method and add them here protected override void ConfigureCustomServices(OneApiBuilder builder)
+    protected override void ConfigureCustomServices(OneApiBuilder builder)
     {
+       // Add additional dependencies..
     }
 }
 ```